filipwski/your-measurement-app/README.md

 ```

 # your-measurement-mobile
 It's a *React Natice* app project allowing to display data collected by the measurement device.
-It hardly depends on the *Firebase* service - it's needed to create and authenticate the user account and to associate it with a masurement device.
+It heavily depends on the *Firebase* service - it's needed to create and authenticate the user account and to associate it with a masurement device.
 In the currect project version, the device used to prepare the **your-measurement-embedded** module was *hardcoded* as available for all users by default.

 To run the app, you can *clone* the **your-measurement-mobile** module and start it using the [Expo](https://guides.github.com/features/mastering-markdown/) service.